I used to be a mechanical engineer on salary, but I left my job because I wanted more proprietorship in my work.

 Just ask my friend Justin Courville, he wrote about the dilemma here.

 Start investing time in hobbies your customers love!
 For example, golf, fishing, or hunting.
 Invest in taking your potential clients on a guided hunting trip.
 I have won more work from spending a weekend with a client hunting than anything else I have ever done.
 If you need some help on a place to go, check out our friends at Jayhawk Creek Ranch.
 These guys are rock stars at the entertainment game!
+After a long hunt I also like to visit my friends over at Drip IV for a little Hydration therapy to feel refreshed!

 Social media may be the first thing that comes to mind when we think of connections and building relationships in our modern era, but remember digital marketing, a unique marketing strategy, and especially inbound marketing can also be game-changers for making industry connections.